psuong/viacom-dora/README.md

+# Viacom-Dora

 ## What is Viacom-Dora?

-Viacom-Dora is a HackBU project built by two members from City College for the Viacom Hackathon Challenge.
-The challenge was to create the best media related hack, and so we re-engineered a little "find the hiiden-objects" game using Unity, Monobehaviour, and some .NET.
+Viacom-Dora is a HackBU project built by Porrith Suong and Claudia Yen from City College for the Viacom Hackathon Challenge.
+The challenge was to create the best media related hack, and so we re-engineered a little "find the hidden-objects" game using Unity, MonoBehaviour, and some .NET.

 The objective of the game is to find the hidden objects as fast as you can in the picture.
 When all the items are found, the player is brought to a reinforcements learning page.

+## Screenshots

 ## Reinforcements Learning Page

-Essentially, the reinforcements learning page allows the user to record their own voice while stating the Spanish Equivalent of the word.
+Essentially, the reinforcements learning page allows the user to record their own voice while stating the Spanish equivalent of the word.
 As such, users can hear their own voice and compare it to the actual translation of the English word.

 ## Looking Ahead